Gastric Bypass Surgery RisksConveniently located to serve Fountain Valley, CA

 Keep Yourself Informed

 Every surgical operation carries its own set of risks, including gastric bypass surgery.
 Fortunately, when gastric bypass and other bariatric surgeries are performed by an experienced and qualified surgeon, those risks can be greatly reduced because a trusted professional is at the helm.
 Still, it’s vital to be informed of the potential problems that could arise from bariatric surgery.
-Learn more about gastric bypass surgery risks, and contact Orange County bariatric surgeon Peter LePort and his team at Smart DIMENSIONS™ for an appointment.
+Learn more about gastric bypass surgery risks, and contact Orange County bariatric surgery team at Smart Dimensions™ for an appointment.

 Infection at the Surgical Site